justfaith98/justfaith98.github.io/senior-design-project.md

 ## 📸 Screenshots
 The final presentation included several screenshots to illustrate the project's process and results, including:
-- [cite_start]A screenshot of the phishing email with a suspicious attachment and an incorrect email address.
+- A screenshot of the phishing email with a suspicious attachment and an incorrect email address.
-- [cite_start]A screenshot of the final training module that was designed.
+- A screenshot of the final training module that was designed.
 - A screenshot of the Kali Linux terminal used for the phishing simulation.

 ---